Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Birkdale's median income among taxpayers was $57,500 according to ATO data aggregated by AreaSearch for financial year 2022.
-The average income stood at $71,281 during this period.
-In comparison, Greater Brisbane had a median income of $55,645 and an average income of $70,520 in the same year.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates suggest the median income would be approximately $65,544 and the average income around $81,253 as of September 2025.
-Census data indicates that household, family and personal incomes in Birkdale cluster around the 57th percentile nationally.
-Income analysis shows that 30.6% of the population (4,892 individuals) fall within the $1,500 - 2,999 income range, consistent with broader trends across the surrounding region where 33.3% are in the same category.
-After housing expenses, 85.3% of income remains for other expenses.
+The Birkdale SA2's income level is above the national average according to the latest ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in Birkdale SA2 is $57,500 and the average income stands at $71,281.
+In comparison, Greater Brisbane's figures are $55,645 (median) and $70,520 (average).
+Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Birkdale SA2 would be approximately $65,544 (median) and $81,253 (average) as of September 2025.
+Census data reveals that incomes in Birkdale cluster around the 57th percentile nationally.
+Income analysis shows that 30.6% of the population, which is 4,892 individuals, fall within the $1,500 - 2,999 income range.
+This is consistent with broader trends across the surrounding region where 33.3% fall into the same category.
+After housing costs, 85.3% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income